vatsaaa/pnp/HITL/HITL.md

 - **Peer Review Limitations**: Reviewers are unable to verify every single citation or identify subtle indications of AI-generated content.
 - **Volume Challenge**: The rapid increase in AI-assisted submissions is overwhelming editorial teams, making it difficult for them to keep up with the growing volume of work.
 - **Academic Integrity**: Fake citations and misattributed quotes call into question the credibility of scientific work.
-WIt becomes much harder to trust the research and the presented findings when references are not genuine or when quotes incorrectly link to sources.
-TSuch misconduct not only damages the reputation of individual studies but also undermines confidence in the entire scientific community.
+It becomes much harder to trust the research and the presented findings when references are not genuine or when quotes incorrectly link to sources.
+Such misconduct not only damages the reputation of individual studies but also undermines confidence in the entire scientific community.

 ### 2.5 Social Services: The Dutch Tax Authority Case Study